paperless-ngx/paperless-ngx/README.md

 # Getting started

 The recommended way to deploy paperless is docker-compose.
-Don't clone the repository, grab the latest release to get started instead.
-The dockerfiles archive contains just the docker files which will pull the image from docker hub.
-The source archive contains everything you need to build the docker image yourself (i.e. if you want to run on Raspberry Pi).
+The files in the /docker/hub directory are configured to pull the image from Docker Hub.

 Read the [documentation](https://paperless-ng.readthedocs.io/en/latest/setup.html#installation) on how to get started.